-A new ceiling light can be added by introducing a new cable into one of the existing ceiling lights, sharing a live and neutral and earth connection with those wires already in the rose.
-The other ends of the cables are then connected into a new ceiling rose, live, neutral and earth.
-The switch wires are added as shown in the ceiling rose diagram above and connected to the switch also as shown.
+• ceiling light can be added by introducing a new cable into one of the existing ceiling • sharing a live and neutral and earth connection with those wires already in the rose. • other ends of the cables are then connected into a new ceiling rose, live, neutral and • The switch wires are added as shown in the ceiling rose diagram above and • meeted to the switch also as shown.
 The light fitting is then connected also as shown.
-All connections must be made before the final connection to the live circuit, which must be turned off while connection is made.

-For two or three way light we have to connect it like it is shown below we take the circuit cable to the lightning circuit the live n neutral to the switch n we take from them (from their spur) wires to the other lightning circuit number one n for the other switch for the second switch and there will be a wire between the two switches for three way lightning circuit we give a live for the first and and from their spur we take to the second and from the second we take to the third one in fact there is a wire connecting the first with the third to complete the circuit as it is shown next and sure we r not forgetting the ear thing.
+Two or three way light we have to connect it like it is shown below we take the circuit to the lightning circuit the live n neutral to the switch n we take from them (from their wires to the other lightning circuit number one n for the other switch for the second and there will be a wire between the two switches for three way lightning circuit we a live for the first and and from their spur we take to the second and from the second are take to the third one in fact there is a wire connecting the first with the third to complete the circuit as it is shown next and sure we r not forgetting the ear thing.